dantyddk/dantyddk.github.io/_posts/2024-10-11-Deciphering-Big-Data-July-2024_unit11_2.md

 #### Web Scraping and Data Cleaning Tasks

-In the [Web Scraping](https://dantyddk.github.io/el-activities/wiki/2024/10/10/Deciphering-Big-Data-July-2024_uni3.html) and [Data Cleaning](https://dantyddk.github.io/el-activities/2024/10/10/Deciphering-Big-Data-July-2024_unit4.html) tasks, I developed proficiency in data extraction and cleaning techniques using Python libraries such as BeautifulSoup and Requests.
+In the <a href="https://dantyddk.github.io/el-activities/wiki/2024/10/10/Deciphering-Big-Data-July-2024_uni3.html" target="_blank">Web Scraping</a> and <a href="https://dantyddk.github.io/el-activities/2024/10/10/Deciphering-Big-Data-July-2024_unit4.html" target="_blank">Data Cleaning</a> tasks, I developed proficiency in data extraction and cleaning techniques using Python libraries such as BeautifulSoup and Requests.
 These tasks provided me with hands-on experience in preparing raw data for analysis and integrating it into structured formats like JSON.

 I learned how to effectively scrape data from web pages and clean it to ensure its usability for analysis.
 This experience is particularly relevant in my current role, where I often encounter large volumes of unstructured data that require transformation into structured formats for reporting and analysis.
 The skills I gained in data cleaning will enable me to work more efficiently with large datasets and improve the overall quality of my analyses